 Oh for PRIAM's prophetic ear!
 "VATES" was quite delphic in his oracles, and gave a choice of four.
 "ARGUS," probably contemplating a parallel to the Benicia By, "calculated" upon the American Umpire claiming the blue ribbon.
 "Touchstone" also fixed his "fiat" upon Umpire; and "LINKBOY" threw the light of his oracular torch upon Wizard.
-The nearest hits were made by our non-professional contemporary the Talagraph, and by the old our non-professional contemporary the Telegraph, and by the old sagacious Advertiser, whose oracles very confidently gave Thorhimself going to enter for in the political race?
+The nearest hits were made by our non-professional contemporary, the Telegraph, and by the old sagacious Advertiser, whose oracles very confidently gave Thormanby.

-Well, which is to win the next Derby? and what is DERBY
+Well, which is to win the next Derby? and what is DERBY himself going to enter for in the political race?